Reconstruction Formulae for 3D Field-Free Line Magnetic Particle Imaging: Numerical Experiment

-\paragraph{Discussion of the Results} In \Cref{fig:2stages} we can see an example of the reconstructions of the X-Ray projections with the first two stages of the algorithm presented in this paper: a reconstruction from the signal in \Cref{subfig:2stages:plot}, obtained from the scan performed at angle $\theta = 72^\circ$.
-In particular, in \Cref{subfig:2stages:u,subfig:2stages:rec} we can see the reconstructions of the trace $u$ of the MPI Core Operator and the reconstruction after the deconvolution step, respectively.
-In \Cref{fig:rec} we can see the final reconstruction after the third stage of the algorithm (the Radon inversion).
-The reconstructed distribution is plotted in boolean values in \Cref{subfig:rec:rec}, where we put all values below $5\%$ of $\max\lbrace\lvert\rho_{\mathrm{rec}}\rvert\rbrace$ to 0 and all the others to 1.
-For a fairer comparison between the $\rho_{\mathrm{GT}}$ and $\rho_{\mathrm{rec}}$ we have also plotted random examples of slices of the two 3D distribution along each of the axes.
-In particular, \Cref{subfig:rec:a,subfig:rec:b,subfig:rec:c} are three slices of $\rho_{\mathrm{GT}}$ along the $x$,$y$ and $z$-axis respectively.
-The exact same slices of $\rho_{\mathrm{rec}}$ can be seen in \Cref{subfig:rec:d,subfig:rec:e,subfig:rec:f}.
-Comparing the ground truth and the reconstruction it is evident that the main algorithm is capable of reconstructing shapes, but the edges of the reconstruction are smoothed out.
-This smoothing out of the reconstruction can be already seen in the reconstructed X-Ray projections, for example in \Cref{subfig:2stages:rec}.
-This is due to the fact that indeed the regularizer (see \Cref{eq:second:cont}) employed in the second stage enforces smoothness of the reconstruction and could be mitigated employing regularizers that are more suitable for the reconstruction of edges (more details in \Cref{sec:conclusions}).
-Finally, this experiment demonstrates that a model-based reconstruction of 3D distributions from 3D FFL scans using our algorithm and methodology is promising.
+\paragraph{Discussion of the Results} In Fig.\ref{fig:2stages} we can see an example of the reconstructions of the X-Ray projections with the the algorithm presented in this paper: a reconstruction from the signal in Fig.\ref{subfig:2stages:plot} and Fig.\ref{subfig:2stages:plot2}, obtained from the scan performed at angle $\theta = 144^\circ$.
+In Fig.\ref{fig:rec} we can see the final reconstructions after the third stage of the algorithm (the Radon inversion).
+The reconstructed distribution is plotted in boolean values in Fig.\ref{subfig:rec:rec} and Fig.\ref{subfig:rec:rec_iMPI}, where we put all values below $25\%$ of $\max\lbrace\lvert\rho_{\mathrm{rec}}\rvert\rbrace$ to 0 and all the others to 1.
+For a fairer comparison between the $\rho_{\mathrm{GT}}$ and $\rho_{\mathrm{rec}}$ we have also plotted an example slice.
+In particular, Fig.\ref{subfig:rec:a}, \ref{subfig:rec:b} and \ref{subfig:rec:c} are the ground truth, the reconstruction with $f_1 /f_2 = 76/75$ and with $f_1 / f_2 = 3/124$, respectively.
+Comparing the ground truth and the reconstructions it is evident that the main algorithm is capable of reconstructing shapes, but the edges of the reconstruction are smoothed out.
+This smoothing out of the reconstruction can be already seen in the reconstructed X-Ray projections, for example in Fig.\ref{subfig:2stages:iMPI}.
+This is due to the fact that indeed the regularizer (see Fig.\ref{eq:second:cont}) employed in the second stage enforces smoothness of the reconstruction and could be mitigated employing regularizers that are more suitable for the reconstruction of edges (more details in Section \ref{sec:conclusions}).
+This experiment demonstrates that a model-based reconstruction of 3D distributions from 3D FFL scans using our algorithm and methodology is promising. \imratio{0.32}